 | Exciting work | High pressure |

-| Real impact on space tech | Constant learning required |
+| Space tech’s impact is real | Constant learning required |

 FAQs (People Also Ask)

-Can rocket scientists become millionaires?
+Are rocket scientists able to become millionaires?

-Final verdict
+Final judgment